Want a way to show a mom in your life she is loved? Book a babysitter and give her some much-needed time to herself.

 Parent Map explains, “While the physical workload [is] closer to 50/50, the mental/managerial load [is] more 90/10, with mom bearing the brunt.”

 This mental load refers to everything from choosing birthday presents to scheduling children’s activities and booking babysitters.

 One of the silver linings of 2020 was that families learned new ways to share the at-home workload.
 As many moms and dads were forced to work at home, take care of their children, and homeschool at the same time, it became necessary to delegate tasks effectively.

 As a result, dads turned to helpful apps to make the at-home workload easier.
 They used apps to order groceries, get food delivered, receive homework help, and more.
-With the touch of a button, dads could hire a babysitter and take care of dinner.
+With the touch of a button, dads could book a babysitter and take care of dinner.